 Leverhulme Early Career Fellowships

 Early Career Fellowships aim to provide career development opportunities for those who are at a relatively early stage of their academic careers but with a proven record of research.
 It is anticipated that a Fellowship will lead to a more permanent academic position.
-Applications are welcomed in any discipline, and approximately 80 Fellowships will be available in 2013.
+Applications are welcomed in any discipline, and approximately 80 Fellowships will be available in 2015.
+Please note that the faculties have finalised their selection of candidates for the March 2015 deadline.
 Fellowships can be held at universities or at other institutions of higher education in the UK.

 Oxford Humanities faculties currently have ten ECFs.